Advances in Bayesian random partition models: A comprehensive review

 If the subjects are exchangeable, product partition models are conjugate, and the posterior distribution $p(\rho_n | y_1, \ldots, y_n)$ is still a product model

 where $y^*_h = \{y_i, i \in S_h\}$.
-Additionally, they have the property of sample size consistency, i.e., the prior distribution of the partition of the first $n-1$ indices can be obtained by integrating the joint distribution with respect to the $n$-th index.
+Additionally, product partition models have the property of sample size consistency, i.e. the prior distribution of the partition of the first $(n-1)$ indices can be obtained by integrating the joint distribution with respect to the $n$-th index.

 \cite{quintana2003bayesian} demonstrate the connection between product partition models and DP mixture models.
 The P\'olya urn representation of the DP implies that the induced prior distribution for the partition $\rho_n$ is given by: